Duncan’s Inflector for velut

 The Inflector can generate forms for every lemma in my collection, and I can now say I’m happy with those forms for most of my lemmata.
 Many of the forms that I have checked are now visible on the velut website.
 (As of late July 2024, I’ve published my generated forms for all lemmata except verbs.)
 But I haven’t reviewed the forms for all lemmata, so it will be a while until the entire output of the Inflector is visible on velut.

 It’s all part of my long-term project of converting my Excel file into websites and webpages that are easier to share and maintain.
-I’m very much in a transition period of using the Excel file for some things and my newer websites/webpages for others.
+I’ve been very much in a transition period of using the Excel file for some things and my newer websites/webpages for others.
 But the Inflector is another step in the process.
 At the moment, the whole velut project is very convoluted; in the future, it won’t be as bad.

 For more information, I have a page about “de-Excellation” on velut, with statistics that update themselves whenever I refresh my local database with the Inflector’s output.
 And on GitHub I have a checklist of steps that I am working through.